DiRAC-Training/DiRAC-software-engineering/_episodes/05-coding-best-practices.md

 > ## Short-Lived Code, or Not?
 >
-> Have you ever used any code or software that was intended to be "short-lived" - whether written by yourself or not?
+> Have you ever used any code or software that was intended to be "short-lived", whether written by yourself or not?
 Perhaps it's a short script or other small piece of code.
 Would it have benefited from greater effort to improve it for longer-term use, and if so, when should that have been considered?
 {: .challenge}

 > ## What to do with Short-Lived Code?